 The harmful properties in cigarettes can cause uveitis — an inflammation of the uvea (the eye’s middle layer).
 Uveitis can lead to retinal detachment, which separates the retina from the layers beneath it.
 This causes field vision loss, floaters, light flashes, and in severe cases — complete vision loss.
 Smoking more than doubles the chances of developing this condition.

 There also is a causal relationship between myopia and retinal detachment.
 A child with mild myopia is 21 times more likely to develop retinal detachment, whereas a child with high myopia is 44 times more likely to suffer from this serious condition.

 Glaucoma, a leading cause of blindness in the United States and Canada, occurs when ocular fluid places pressure on the eye, damaging the optic nerve.
 A few risk factors for glaucoma include high blood pressure, cataracts, and diabetes — all of which are linked to smoking.
 By kicking the smoking habit, one significantly reduces the risks of developing this vision-robbing condition.

 Similarly, children with medium to high myopia are 5 times more likely to develop glaucoma than non-myopes.

 As adults, many of us take actions to maintain good health and preserve our vision, such as eating a healthy diet, exercising, and not smoking.
 Let’s do the same for our children.
 As depicted above, smoking is as dangerous for the eyes as rapidly progressing myopia.

 If your child’s prescription rapidly deteriorates, contact Elevated Eyecare for a consultation.
 Let us help your child diminish the risk of developing ocular disease and vision loss with our effective myopia management program.

-Dr. Santrell Hart-Moreland serves patients from McDonough, Morrow, Ellenwood, Jonesboro, and throughout Georgia.
+Dr. Santrell Hart-Moreland serves patients from McDonough, Stockbridge, Ellenwood, Jonesboro, and throughout Georgia.